-After the formation of the Joint Venture, Arch Coal will continue to be primarily engaged in the business of coal production through its wholly-owned subsidiaries as well as through its controlled companies (i.e., Knight Hawk, DTA and the Joint Venture) that are also primarily engaged in the business of coal production (and conducting similar types of business operations).
-Each of the Joint Venture, Knight Hawk, and DTA will be considered a controlled company of Arch Coal within the meaning of Section 3(b)(2) because Arch Coal's ownership over the applicable entities will satisfy the definition of "control" under Section 2(a)(9).
-However, as previously discussed, for purposes of the Asset Test calculations in Section III, the Company has conservatively treated its interests in Knight Hawk and DTA as Bad Assets.
+After the formation of the Joint Venture, Arch Coal believes that it will continue to be primarily engaged in the business of coal production through its wholly-owned subsidiaries as well as through its "controlled companies"17 (i.e., Knight Hawk, DTA and the Joint Venture) that are also primarily engaged in the business of coal production (and conducting similar types of business operations).
+Each of the Joint Venture, Knight Hawk, and DTA will be considered a controlled company of Arch Coal within the meaning of Section 3(b)(2) because Arch Coal's ownership over the applicable entities will satisfy the definition of "control" under Section 2(a)(9).18 However, none of Knight Hawk, DTA or the Joint Venture will be a majority-owned subsidiary of, nor controlled primarily by, the Company.
+Therefore, based on the book value of the Company's assets (consistent with its publicly available consolidated financial statements), the proposed contribution of assets to the Joint Venture by the Company would appear to cause the Asset Test to reach approximately 50%.
+On the other hand, as previously discussed in Section III, based on a fair value analysis, the Company would pass the Asset Test immediately after contributing its assets to the Joint Venture-but by a margin that is too close for comfort, given the Asset Test is an ongoing quarterly test.